 Free a Girl India is formed by the coalition of Sanlaap, Freedom Firm, Transforming Lives Foundation, Equal Community Foundation and Odanadi.

-Free a Girl India fights against human trafficking and commercial sexual exploitation of children and mobilises resources in the project countries itself.
-Free a Girl India does this by raising awareness about the problem of child prostitution and the impunity of offenders of child prostitution.
+Free a Girl India fights against human trafficking and commercial sexual exploitation of children (CSEC) and mobilises resources in the project countries itself.
+Free a Girl India does this by raising awareness about the problem of CSEC and the impunity of offenders.
 We believe there is a need to change the conversation, to mobilise society to rally behind the girls that have fallen victim to this crime, and to demand justice.
-It is important to break the silence in many countries about child prostitution and the need to prosecute the offenders.
-It is important that local individuals and companies contribute to the fight against child prostitution.
+It is important to break the silence in many countries about CSEC and the need to prosecute the offenders.
+It is important that local individuals and companies contribute to the fight against CSEC.

 Mallika Sherawat – Bollywood Actress